ministryofjustice/moj-frontend/docs/contribute.md

 ## Adding a building block

-You can now add a building block to the MoJ Design System.
+If you work at MoJ, you can now add a building block to the MoJ Design System.
 You might want to do this to:

 - make it easier for teams across government to find your work
-- get contributions from other people to help the building block develop
+- get contributions from other people (including outside MoJ) to help the building block develop
 - help your team meet the [Government Design Principles](https://www.gov.uk/guidance/government-design-principles)

-Anyone at MoJ or in UK government can add a building block.
-You do not have to be a designer or developer.
+Anyone at MoJ can add a building block - you do not have to be a designer or developer.

 ### Which building blocks can be added